- Chart

 Core Business Areas

-- Carlisle Fluid Technologies (CFT): This segment designs, manufactures, and markets a range of fluid application and management solutions.
-Its products include spray finishing equipment, pumping and mixing equipment, and related accessories used in automotive, aerospace, and general industrial applications.
+- Carlisle Fluid Technologies (CFT): Manufactures and sells a broad range of fluid handling, dispensing, and finishing equipment, including spray guns, pumps, and filtration systems used in automotive, aerospace, and general industrial applications.

 Leadership and Structure